 Octopus rubescens has been reported from Prince William Sound in the central GOA, but has not been verified in survey collections.
-Octopus rubescens lives 1 - 2 years and is also a terminal spawner, likely maturing after 1 year.
+Octopus rubescens appears to have a two year life cycle with egg laying occurring in July through September and hatching occurring 5 to 10 months later in February through March.
+Females of this species are terminal spawners estimated to lay approximately 3,000 eggs (Dorsey 1976).
 Octopus rubescens has a planktonic larval stage.

 Octopus sp.
 A is a small-sized species with a maximum total length < 10 cm.
 This species has only recently been identified in the GOA and its full taxonomy has not been determined.
 Octopus sp.
-A is likely a terminal spawner with a lifespan of 12-18 months.
+A is likely a terminal spawner with a life-span of 12-18 months.
 The eggs of Octopus sp.
 A are likely much larger than those of O. rubescens, as benthic larvae are often bigger.
 Females of Octopus sp.
 A lay between 80-90 eggs that take up to six months or more to hatch.

 Benthoctopus leioderma is a medium-sized species; its maximum total length is approximately 60 cm.
 Its life span is unknown.
 It occurs from 250 - 1400 m and is found throughout the shelf break region.
 It is a common octopus and often occurs in the same areas where E. dofleini are found.
 The eggs are brooded by the female but mating and spawning times are unknown.
-They are thought to spawn under rock ledges and crevices.
-The hatchlings are benthic.
+Members of this genus in the North Pacific Ocean have been found to attach their eggs to hard substrate under rock ledges and crevices (Voight and Grehan 2000).
+Benthoctopus tend to have small numbers of eggs (<200) that develop into benthic hatchlings.

 Opisthoteuthis californiana is a cirrate octopus, it has fins and cirri (on the arms).
 It is common in the GOA but is not likely to be confused with E. dofleini.
 It is found from 300 - 1100 m and likely common over the abyssal plain.
+Opisthoteuthis californiana in the northwestern Bering Sea have been found to have a protracted spawning period with multiple small batch spawning events.
+Potential fecundity of this species was found to range from 1,200 to 2,400 oocytes (Laptikhovsky 1999).
+There is evidence that Opisthoteuthis species in the Atlantic undergo 'continuous spawning' with a single, extended period of egg maturation and a protracted period of spawning (Villanueva 1992).
 Other details of its life history remain unknown.

 Japetella diaphana is a small pelagic octopus.
 Little is known about members of this family.
-This is not a common octopus in the Gulf of Alaska and not likely to be confused with E. dofleini.
+This is not a common octopus in the GOA and not likely to be confused with E. dofleini.

 Vampyroteuthis infernalis is a cirrate octopus.
-It is not common in the Gulf of Alaska and is easily distinguishable from other species of octopus by its black coloration.
+It is not common in the GOA and is easily distinguishable from other species of octopus by its black coloration.
 Nothing is known of its reproduction or early life history.

-In summary, there are at least seven species of octopus present in the GOA, and the species composition both of natural communities and commercial harvest is unknown.
+In summary, there are at least eight species of octopus present in the GOA, and the species composition both of natural communities and commercial harvest is unknown.
 At depths less than 200 meters, E. dofleini appears to have the highest biomass, but the abundances of Octopus sp.
 A and B. leioderma are also very high.
 The greatest difference in species composition between the Bering Sea Aleutian Islands (BSAI) and the GOA is the presence of O. californicus and the small Octopus sp.
 A.